 These are just some of the questions that people considering a tummy tuck will ask themselves.
 Only you know the “right” answer for yourself.
 A tummy tuck can positively address all of these issues, but first you need to know what you want to achieve.

+Are you just wanting to lose weight?
+Liposuction and tummy tucks are NEVER to be considered as a weight loss solution.
 While both procedures can remove inches from your waist, they are for men and women who have already done what they can to lose weight and trim down through diet and exercise or, in some cases, bariatric surgery.
 Tummy tuck is the finale of this process that gives your appearance the finishing touches.

 Another vital part of the decision-making process involves setting realistic expectations of what your final result will look like.
 We aren’t all built the same way.
 It is important when looking at before and after galleries to compare yourself to others who start with similar body types.
 Taking an honest and realistic look at what is possible for you will help you decide whether or not to move forward with surgery.